asaikali/webauthn-spring/webauthn-basics/readme.md

 * Import the project into your IDE
 * Run the `WebAuthnBasicsApplication`
-* go to `https://localhost:8080` WebAuthn requires https so there is a self-signed certificate in this project.
+* go to [http://localhost:8080](http://localhost:8080) WebAuthn requires https you will be redirected to [https://localhost:8443](https://localhost:8433) using a self-signed certificate in this project.
   If you hare having trouble with chrome  not accepting the certificate then you should type `thisisunsafe` and it will let you through. see [stackoverflow question](https://stackoverflow.com/a/31900210/438319) for more options

 ## Use the application